“Work your magic, Millie.”

-Former colleagues tell me I'm scrappy.
-I think it's because I started my career in the rough-and-tumble world of newspaper journalism 15 years ago.
-Amid cultivating sources and battling tight deadlines, I developed my storytelling abilities.
+About 15 years ago, I got in the rough-and-tumble world of newspaper journalism.
+Amid cultivating sources and battling tight deadlines, I developed a knack for telling stories.

 I covered legal news in San Francisco for The Recorder and wrote about entertainment and politics in Florida for The Daytona Beach News-Journal.
 Over the years, I've interviewed hundreds of people from all walks of life, including IT managers, C-suite execs, politicians, farmers and fishermen.